-In 2021, Toronto Hydro scheduled approximately 16,600 appointments with its customers and successfully met 99.92% of these appointments as scheduled.
-This is consistent with past performance, having continually surpassed the industry target of 90% since 2011.
+In 2023, Toronto Hydro scheduled approximately 24,101 appointments with its customers and successfully met 99.94% of these appointments as scheduled.
+This is consistent with past performance, as the utility has continually surpassed the industry target of 90% since 2011.